Analytic approximations to the strengths of near-threshold optical Feshbach resonances: Conclusion

-We have also shown how $l_{\rm opt}$ may be used in the context of coherent molecular formation via associative STIRAP in a 3D optical lattice~\cite{Vitanov2017, Ciamei2017}.
-We have found the ``pump'' beam Rabi frequency $\Omega_{\rm FB}$ to be proportional to ${l_{\rm opt}^{1/2}}$ and approximately proportional to on-site density $\left< n \right>^{1/2}$ corroborating the empirical observation of Ciamei~\emph{et al.}~\cite{Ciamei2017} for the $-228$ MHz resonance near the intercombination line in $^{84}$Sr. From their experimental $\Omega_{\rm FB}$ we extracted a value of $l_{\rm opt} = 290(13)\,a_0$, which agrees with an independently measured $l_{\rm opt} = 228(42)\,a_0$ of Reschovsky~\emph{et al.}~\cite{Reschovsky2018}.
+We have also shown how the optical $l_{\rm opt}$ may be used in the context of coherent molecular formation via associative STIRAP in a 3D optical lattice~\cite{Vitanov2017, Ciamei2017} as a measure of transition strength that is independent of trap parameters.
+We have found the ``pump'' beam Rabi frequency $\Omega_{\rm FB}$ to be proportional to ${l_{\rm opt}^{1/2}}$ and approximately proportional to on-site density $\left< n \right>^{1/2}$ corroborating the empirical observation of Ciamei~\emph{et al.}~\cite{Ciamei2017} for the $^1$S$_0$+$^3$P$_1$ $0_u^+$ $-228$-MHz resonance near the intercombination line in $^{84}$Sr. From their experimental $\Omega_{\rm FB}$ we extracted a value of $l_{\rm opt} = 290(13)\,a_0$, which agrees with an independently measured $l_{\rm opt} = 228(42)\,a_0$ of Reschovsky~\emph{et al.}~\cite{Reschovsky2018}.